Adult CPR Steps

 Circulation - pump the chest 30 times.

 Place the heel of one hand in the center of the chest and your other hand on top of it.
-Press chest down 2 inches at a rate of 100 per minute (16 compressions in 10 seconds).
+Press chest down at least 2 inches at a rate of 100 to 120 per minute.

 Airway - tilt head back, lift chin up to open airway.